abhishekjnvk/Disease-Diagnosis/README.md

 ### `Intoduction`
-This web app does disease diagnosis of and suggest some general precaution based on symptoms you have.
+This web app does disease diagnosis and suggest some general precaution based on symptoms you have.

 ### `npm install`
 install Required Dependencies using npm install